anitab-org/bridge-in-tech-backend/.github/ENV_SETUP_INSTRUCTION.md

 1. Run the next command to show the existing search_path
 > $ psql -c 'show search_path;' -U postgres -d bit_schema_test

-// TO DO: ADD AN IMAGE SHOWING THE INITIAL SEARCH PATH.
-IT SHOULD ONLY HAVE the `public` schema

 2. Then run this command to set new search_path to both bitschema and public
 > psql -c "ALTER DATABASE bit_schema_test SET search_path TO bitschema,public;" -U postgres -d bit_schema

-// TO DO: ADD AN IMAGE SHOWING THE RESPONSE OF THE COMMAND ABOVE

 3. Finally, run the same command on step 2 to check if the new path has been set

-// TO DO: ADD AN IMAGE SHOWING THE MODIFIED SEARCH PATH.
-IT SHOULD HAVE 2 SCHEMAS, bitschema and public

 Do the same steps to set new search_path on bit_schema_test.
 You just need to set bitschema and public as it is done here (no need to set search path for test_schema and test_schema_2 as there are the default postgresql test schemas)